Spirit Rising Foundation Summer Solstice Yoga Camp

-Shiva Singh studied personally for the over 35 years with Yogi Bhajan, his spiritual mentor and beloved teacher.
-He has practiced and taught thousands of hours of Kundalini Yoga and Meditation and White Tantric Yoga making him one of the few teachers in the Midwest certified by Yoga Alliance as an E-RYT 500, Experienced Registered Yoga Teacher at the 500 Hour level.
+Shiva Singh studied personally for over 35 years with Yogi Bhajan, his spiritual mentor and beloved teacher.
+He has practiced and taught thousands of hours of Kundalini Yoga and Meditation and White Tantric Yoga making him one of the few teachers in the Midwest certified by Yoga Alliance as an E-RYT 500, Experienced Registered Yoga Teacher at the 500-Hour level.
 He is a Senior Level 1 and Level 2 Teacher Trainer.
-He has been the director of 3HO Foundation planned living communities called ashrams, and has had the honor of training teachers and impacting lives of people spread around the world.
+He has been the director of 3HO Foundation planned living communities called ashrams and has had the honour of training teachers and impacting the lives of people spread around the world.
 Shiva Singh emphasizes that Kundalini Yoga, not a religion, is a transformational psycho-technical practice.

-In his role as minister and community organizer, he helped found the groundbreaking Rogers Park Inter-religious Partners, a group of 20 faith traditions in the Chicago area in dialogue, collaboration and cooperation to use their faiths as bonds to increase the harmony, trust and community in their neighborhood.
-He was a key organizer of the Sikh participation in the 1993 Parliament of the World’s Religions in Chicago and he traveled with Yogi Bhajan in 1999 to the Parliament in South Africa and was influential in manifesting an historic meeting of Sikh leaders from all over the world.
+In his role as minister and community organizer, he helped found the groundbreaking Rogers Park Inter-religious Partners, a group of 20 faith traditions in the Chicago area in dialogue, collaboration and cooperation to use their faiths as bonds to increase the harmony, trust and community in their neighbourhood.
+He was a key organizer of the Sikh participation in the 1993 Parliament of the World’s Religions in Chicago and he travelled with Yogi Bhajan in 1999 to the Parliament in South Africa and was influential in manifesting a historic meeting of Sikh leaders from all over the world.

-Shiva Singh worked for many years in the health care industry including marketing and admissions in skilled care facilities and as an elder-care adviser.
-Currently he is Executive Director along with his wife, Shabad Kaur, of Solutions for HomeCare, a company providing in-home care services to the elderly, frail and those recovering from surgery.
+Shiva Singh worked for many years in the healthcare industry including marketing and admissions in skilled care facilities and as an elder-care adviser.
+Currently, he is the Executive Director along with his wife, Shabad Kaur, of Solutions for HomeCare, a company providing in-home care services to the elderly, frail and those recovering from surgery.